Buckley LLP

-Buckley LLP was a financial services, criminal, and civil enforcement defense law firm which had over one hundred lawyers in different parts of the United States of America; in Washington, D.C., New York, San Francisco, Los Angeles, Chicago, and in London.
+Buckley LLP, formerly known as BuckleySandler, was a financial services, criminal, and civil enforcement defense law firm which had over one hundred lawyers in different parts of the United States of America; in Washington, D.C., New York, San Francisco, Los Angeles, Chicago, and in London.
 As of February 1, 2023, Buckley merged with global law firm Orrick, Herrington & Sutcliffe.

 History

-The firm was founded in 2009 with 40 lawyers and its largest office is in Washington, D.C.
-As of December 31, 2019, Buckley had 124 attorneys in its United States offices in Washington DC, Los Angeles, San Francisco, New York, Chicago, and London.
+The firm was founded in 2009 by Jeremiah Buckley and Andrew Sandler as a consumer financial services boutique law firm with 40 lawyers.
+In the wake of the 2008 financial crisis and the passage of the 2010 Dodd–Frank Act, the firm tripled in size to 130 attorneys by 2011.
+In 2019, the firm rebranded to Buckley LLP following Sandler's departure from the firm.
 The firm focused primarily on financial services regulation, banking law, and white-collar criminal defense.
 The firm represented large financial institutions, government entities, and corporate clients.